Products that cause skin damage

 7. Air Fresheners

 Air fresheners promise good smelling homes and range from air sprays and fabric sprays to burners and plug-ins.
 The problem is they don’t neutralize scents but simply attempt to cover them, all the while filling your home with chemical-based fumes that your sponge-like skin quickly absorbs.
+Most air fresheners consist of 4 primary components besides their fragrances - petroleum distillates, p-dichlorobenzene, aerosols and formaldehyde.

+Some popular brands like Febreze have even been tested to contain propylene glycol and BHT, both of which are known skin irritants.
 The EWG describes petroleum distillates as a “mixture of volatile hydrocarbons” with the potential of toxic bioaccumulation and organ system toxicity.
 Fortunately, you don’t have to sacrifice your health for a fragrant home.

 SOLUTION: